apburt/treeallom/README.md

 Where the plot field data (wildcards allowed) are headerless ASCII text files of the form: 6 col x n-stems (tree-id, x-coordinate, y-coordinate, diameter-at-breast height, tree height, wood density (SI base units)).
 Once complete, this script will produce two text files for each plot containing tree- and plots-scale estimates of AGB and their uncertainties for each of the aforementioned model forms.
+Additionally, for comparison, estimates of AGB and uncertainty will be generated using the BIOMASS R package.

 For both scripts, if [RUNS] is large (~>10000), various stack overflow errors may appear, possible solutions include: